microsoft/data-science-editor/README.md

 for **microcontrollers** and their peripherals (sensors/actuators), with applications to rapid prototyping, making, and physical computing.

-This repository contains a TypeScript/JavaScript client library for the [Jacdac](https://aka.ms/jacdac) protocol, as well as the source of https://aka.ms/jacdac under `/docs`.
+This repository contains sources of [Jacdac](https://aka.ms/jacdac).

 * [User Documentation](https://aka.ms/jacdac/)
 * Discussions at https://github.com/microsoft/jacdac/discussions